ivdang/pioneer_control/README.md

 ### Obstacle avoidance for Pioneer Robot
 This project helps pioneer robot avoid obstacles around it when it's moving.
-It is NOT a project that leads the robot from one point to another point.
-It is not guarantee the robot will follow one path only But it helps reduce the chance robot hits to obstacles on the way

 ### Testing Demo